Sopa Negra: The Costa Rican Black Bean Soup Everyone Loves

 Everyone knows that freshly cooked black beans smell so absolutely delicious that it’s hard to wait to eat them until mealtime.
 Which is how I suspect black bean soup was invented.
 It was made into a meal, then, by adding a hard-boiled egg.
 Apart from being a staple in most Costa Rican home cooking, you can also find sopa negra on most restaurant menus.

 This dish is easily prepared in the slow cooker.
-However, I prefer to use the pressure cooker or Instant Pot because the meal is ready in about a half-hour.
-I generally get the beans started, put the eggs in a pot and bring to a boil- everything is done about the same time.
+However, I prefer to use the pressure cooker or Instant Pot because the meal is ready in about an hour.
+I generally get the beans started, put the eggs in a pot, and bring to a boil- everything is done about the same time.

 Sopa Negra Recipe